Mankinds SDK

 Evaluation Profiles

-| Profile | Description |
+| Profile | Type | Description |

-required | Required criteria adapted to the system's scope |
+required | Scope-based | Required criteria based on the system's regulatory risk analysis |

 Custom Configuration (thematics_config)